udu3324/mcChatRelay/README.md

 The only downtime mcChatRelay would have is minecraft itself go offline or have an invalid session.

 <h2>Dependencies</h2>
-In the repository, dependencies are already installed and is in a package called ExternalLibraries.
+In the repository, dependencies are already installed and are in a package called ExternalLibraries.
 All you need is to have JDK 8 installed and have Intellij IDEA to build and run.

-<h3>Dependencies Used</h3>
+<h3>Dependencies/External Libraries Used</h3>
 <p>
 JDA 4.2.1
 <br>